Lika-25/ExchangeAppCS/README.md

 ExchangeAppCS
-ExchangeAppCS — это приложение для обмена вещами между пользователями, разработанное на C# с использованием WPF и архитектуры MVVM.

-Overview
-This application is a platform that allows users to create offers for exchanging personal items.
-Each user can list items they own and specify which items they are willing to exchange for.
-If there are exchange offers for an item, the user can view and select from those offers.

-The program provides a convenient interface to search, view, and manage items and exchange requests, facilitating efficient interaction between users.
+ExchangeAppCS — a user-friendly desktop application for managing the exchange of personal items.
+Built with C# and WPF using the MVVM pattern, it facilitates easy item listing, browsing, and secure exchange offers between users.

-Features
+🚀 Features
-User Registration & Login: Users can register an account using phone number and password, then log in.
+User Authentication: Register and log in with phone number and password.

-User Roles: Separate interfaces and permissions for clients and administrators.
+Role-Based Access: Separate interfaces for clients and administrators.

-Item Management: Users can add, edit, and delete their own items available for exchange.
+Item Management: Add, edit, and delete your items for exchange.

-Exchange Offers: Users can view exchange offers on their items, create new offers, accept, reject, or delete existing ones.
+Exchange Offers: Create, view, accept, reject, or delete exchange proposals.

-Item Browsing: Browse available items with filtering by category.
+Advanced Filtering: Browse and filter items by categories.

-Notifications: View and manage exchange requests and notifications.
+Notifications: Track and manage exchange requests and notifications.

+Password Recovery: Reset your password using your registered phone number.

-Administrator Tools: Admins can manage users and items — view, edit, or delete records.
+Admin Panel: Manage users and items — view, modify, or delete entries.

-Password Recovery: Reset password functionality via phone number.

-Clean and Intuitive UI: User-friendly navigation and modern interface.
+Clean UI: Intuitive and modern interface optimized for user experience.

-System Architecture
+🏗️ Architecture Overview
-Client-server architecture.

-The client app communicates with a server hosting a MySQL database.
+Client-Server Model: The client app connects to a server hosting a MySQL database.

-Database tables: users, items, exchangeoffers.
+Database: Stores data in three main tables — users, items, and exchangeoffers.

+Data Integrity: Foreign keys link users to items and exchange offers.

-Uses Entity Framework for database operations within the MVVM pattern.
+Entity Framework: Used for ORM within the MVVM design pattern for clean separation of concerns.

-Ensures data integrity with foreign key relationships between users, items, and exchange offers.
+Real-Time Updates: Maintains data consistency and updates during exchanges.

-Database Structure
+📂 Database Structure
+Table Name	Description
-users: stores user info — id, username, hashed password.

-items: stores item info — id, owner user_id, name, description, category, image link, exchange category.

-exchangeoffers: stores exchange requests — offered item id, requested item id, sender, receiver, and status (new, accepted, rejected).
+users	User details: ID, username, hashed password. items	Item details: ID, owner ID, name, description, category, image link, exchange category. exchangeoffers	Exchange requests: offered item ID, requested item ID, sender, receiver, status (new, accepted, rejected).

-How to Use
+🎯 How It Works
-Register a new account or log in.
+Sign Up / Login: Create an account or log into an existing one.

-Browse items available for exchange or manage your own items.
+Explore Items: Browse items available for exchange or filter by category.

+Manage Your Items: Add, edit, or remove your items.

-Create exchange offers or respond to existing ones.
+Exchange Process: Create exchange proposals or respond to offers on your items.

-Administrators manage the system users and items via dedicated interfaces.
+Admin Controls: Admin users can oversee all users and items, managing the system’s integrity.

-Technologies
+🛠️ Technologies Used
 C# with WPF

-MVVM design pattern
+MVVM Design Pattern

-MySQL database
+MySQL Database

 Entity Framework

-.NET Framework / .NET Core (specify your target)
+.NET Framework / .NET Core